-Raman spectroscopy for fast high throughput cancer tissue screening in-vivo and in-vitro
+Using raman spectroscopy for throughput cancer tissue screening

 Photonic techniques are being investigated in earnest for enabling fast diagnostic screening of various illnesses of the body to aid clinicians in providing more timely decisions in patient treatment plans.
 Cancer diagnosis is a prime example [1, 2, 3].
 Currently the gold standard is biopsy followed by histology involving time consuming preparations and reviews of stained tissue samples.
 The trained pathologist assesses the samples for changes in cell structure, shape, etc to ascertain the state of health of the tissue sample; this in turn may infer changes in the molecular processes taking place within the cells.

 Raman spectroscopy is a powerful technique for extracting information on the molecular content and processes within tissue cells and offers an extra dimension when determining the state of health of the cell.
 It involves the use of lasers to excite vibrational and rotational transitions within molecules and the observation of the inelastic scattered light that is produced which reveals information on the energy levels associated with the particular molecular structure.
 In effect characteristic ‘fingerprint’ spectra are produced which enables the identification and concentration of the different molecules in the specimen.
 This is a form of molecular spectroscopy.
 Raman offers the advantage of not requiring sample preparation, such as sectioning and staining, and thus lending itself to quick in-vitro and in-vivo diagnosis.

 Andor provides enabling technology for such Raman investigations in the form of high sensitivity, fast spectral rate, CCD and sCMOS detectors along with high throughput dispersion spectrometers for the acquisition and analysis of Raman spectra.
 Some system combinations are summarised below.